Erdogan tells Putin Turkey does not recognise steps against Ukraine's territorial integrity | Law-Order

 Erdogan tells Putin Turkey does not recognise steps against Ukraine's territorial integrity

-President Tayyip Erdogan told his Russian counterpart Vladimir Putin on Wednesday that Turkey did not recognise steps against Ukraine's territorial integrity, the Turkish presidency said, after Russia recognised two breakaway regions in eastern Ukraine.
-Putin's recognition has prompted a backlash and sanctions from Western countries.
-NATO member Turkey, which borders Ukraine and Russia in the Black Sea, has good ties with both and opposes sanctions on principle.
-It has offered to mediate the crisis and warned against military conflict.
+President Tayyip Erdogan told his Russian counterpart Vladimir Putin on Wednesday that Turkey did not recognise steps against Ukraine's territorial integrity, his office said, after Russia recognised two breakaway regions in eastern Ukraine.

+Putin's decision prompted a wave of sanctions from Western powers on Russia.
+NATO member Turkey, which is a neighbor of Ukraine and Russia in the Black Sea, opposes sanctions in principle, but has called the Russian move unacceptable, while offering to mediate.
+In a call, Erdogan told Putin that military conflict in the region would not benefit anyone and repeated his offer to help solve the crisis, his office said in a statement, adding Erdogan said he valued Putin's close cooperation on regional issues and wanted to continue this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)